rust-lang/rust/CONTRIBUTING.md

 ### Patching git-subtree to work with big repos

 Currently there's a bug in `git-subtree` that prevents it from working properly with the [`rust-lang/rust`] repo.
-There's an open PR to fix that, but it's stall.
+There's an open PR to fix that, but it's stale.
 Before continuing with the following steps, we need to manually apply that fix to our local copy of `git-subtree`.